kynesyslabs/sdks/documentation/workflow/sdk-api.md

 ```

 > [!NOTE]
-> `toJSON()` won't export the script to a stringified JSON string, but rather a JSON-serializable object.
+> `toJSON()` won't export the script to a stringified JSON string, but rather a JSON-serializable `DemoScript` object.
 The method just removes circular references from the steps and operations and return a clean script.